F9

 Possible Causes

-Failed door lock motor, broken door lock switch, misaligned latch, wiring harness damage between lock and control
+Failed door lock motor, broken door lock switch, misaligned latch, or wiring harness damage between the lock and control.

 How to Fix / Troubleshooting